codership/documentation/galeracluster/source/training/tutorials/galera-on-aws.rst

    :copyright: Codership Oy, 2014 - 2019.
 All Rights Reserved.

-.. topic:: The Library
-   :name: left-margin
+.. container:: left-margin

+   .. container:: left-margin-top

+      :doc:`The Library <../../index>`

-   .. cssclass:: no-bull
+   .. container:: left-margin-content

       - :doc:`Documentation <../../documentation/index>`
       - :doc:`Knowledge Base <../../kb/index>`

-      .. cssclass:: no-bull-sub
+        .. cssclass:: sub-links

            - :doc:`Troubleshooting <../../kb/trouble/index>`
            - :doc:`Best Practices <../../kb/best/index>`

-      - :doc:`FAQ <../../faq>`
         - :doc:`Training <../index>`

+        .. cssclass:: sub-links

-      .. cssclass:: no-bull-sub
+           .. cssclass:: here

            - :doc:`Tutorial Articles <./index>`

+        .. cssclass:: sub-links

            - :doc:`Training Videos <../videos/index>`

-      .. cssclass:: bull-head

         Related Documents

         - :doc:`Install MySQL Galera <../../documentation/install-mysql>`

-      .. cssclass:: bull-head

         Related Articles

         - :doc:`Galera on AWS (video) <../videos/galera-aws-installing>`

-.. cssclass:: tutorial-article
+.. cssclass:: library-article
 .. _`galera-on-aws`:

 ===================================
 Installing a Galera Cluster on AWS
 ===================================

-.. rst-class:: list-stats
+.. rst-class:: article-stats

-   Length: 2494 words; Writer: Russell J.T Dyer: June 15, 2019; Topic: Installation; Level: Intermediate
+   Length: 2494 words; Writer: Russell J.T Dyer; Published: June 15, 2019; Topic: Installation

+.. rst-class:: first-paragraph

    Amazon Web Services (AWS) is one of the largest providers of virtual servers and other web services.
 Through an account with AWS, using their EC2 (Elastic Compute Cloud) platform, you can create virtual servers, known as *instances*, and choose the operating system distribution.
 From there you can log remotely into the instance like you would a physical server, and install MySQL or MariaDB and Galera software.
 This means that you can create multiple instances to form a Galera Cluster.

 This tutorial will explain the steps to creating instances on AWS, and how to install and configure the database and Galera software on each node.
 It'll end by showing you how to start the cluster.

 We're assuming you already have an account with AWS and know the basics of how to use the EC2 platform to create an instance and related aspects.
 We'll focus instead on aspects relevant to forming a Galera Cluster.

-.. rst-class:: rubric-1 list-sub-header
+.. rst-class:: section-heading list-sub-header
 .. rubric:: Encryption Key

 For this article, we'll create three nodes to be used in the cluster.
 To access these nodes, you'll need an encryption key.
 You can use an existing key, but we recommend creating a new one specifically for the Galera.
 There are many tools to do so, such as ``ssh-keygen``.
 See `Generating an SSH Key <https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`_ for instructions on how to do this.